 1. Choose the optimal place

-On most e-Commerce sites, filtered navigation is placed on the left sidebar next to the content, like you can see it on Amazon or eBay.
-However it’s not always the best choice.
+On most e-Commerce sites, filtered navigation is placed on the left sidebar next to the content, as you can see on Amazon or eBay.
+However, it’s not always the best choice.

 Baymard Institute’s usability research on filtering found that a horizontal navigation placed on top of the content can perform better in many cases.

 In short: our usability study showed that a horizontal filtering and sorting toolbar is only appropriate for certain types of e-commerce sites – yet for those sites, it can significantly outperform the traditional left-hand filtering sidebar – Baymard Institute

 Horizontal navigation usually works well for e-Commerce websites that have fewer product filters, as this way users are less likely to overlook the filters.

 It’s always worth testing where to place the filtered navigation, as there can be big differences between conversion rates.
 The website of Crate&Barrel, a furniture, and home decor retailer provide a nice example for horizontally placed filtered navigation.

 2. Provide relevant filters